hbekel/keyman64/README.md

 control lines provided on the board.
 These lines may be used to control additional hardware installed in the C64.

-The arrow-left key is used as the global command key (hereafter noted by `<cmd>`).
-When it is simply pressed and released again, it is relayed to the C64 as usual.
+The user may define any key to be used as the global command key (hereafter noted by `<cmd>`).
+The arrow-left key is used by default.
+When the command is simply pressed and released again, it is relayed to the C64 as usual.
 But as long as it is held down, any successive keystroke may invoke one or more user-defined commands that modify the state of the 16 control lines.